markjamesm/markjamesm.github.io/projects.md

 - [CU Libraries](https://markjames.dev/cu-libraries), an open source iOS app to check the status of various resources at the Concordia University libraries in Montréal, Canada.
 Built using realtime data sourced from the Concordia University Open Data API.
 Now available on the [App Store](https://apps.apple.com/ca/app/cu-libraries/id1500109652)!

-- [zSynth](https://github.com/markjamesm/ZSynth), a simple terminal based music synthsizer with support for MIDI controllers.
-Written in Swift using Audiokit as a proof of concept, I'm currently exploring the idea of working on a new, more in depth version for iOS.
+- [Linnstrument Helper](https://github.com/markjamesm/linnstrument-helper), a SwiftUI app for Mac OS to help make learning the Linnstrument layout a breeze.
+Currently in an an early alpha stage, Linnstrument helper makes use of the AudioKit and SwiftUI Grid frameworks.

 ## Previous